-David Heyes from Wigan Council was announced as the winner of the 2021 Peer Award at GeoPlace’s 15th annual GeoPlace conference which took place on 13th May 2021.
-The Award was presented at the GeoPlace Annual Conference, which took place online watched by 876 attendees.
-The keynote presentation at the conference was from the Rt Hon Christopher Pincher MP, Minister for Housing.
+David Heyes from Wigan Council was announced as the winner of the 2021 Peer Award at GeoPlace’s 15th annual GeoPlace conference which took place online on 13th May 2021.
+The Award was presented at the GeoPlace Annual Conference watched by 876 attendees.

 This year's GeoPlace Peer Award was given to Dave Heyes, who works at Wigan Council.
 Following the nomination by a fellow Authority Address and/or Street Custodian in England and Wales, the Peer Award aims to reward contribution to the local government address and street data community, or achievement within an authority.